 |Key Traits:||Safe for reef tanks; eats constantly and needs a large tank; can be difficult to keep long-term; may have an issue with more aggressive tangs and wrasses; peaceful|

 |Maximum Size:||10 to 11 inches or up to 30 cm in captivity (a slow grower)|

 |Recommended Tank Size:||150+ gallon tanks|

-The Quoyi Parrotfish is an herbivorous marine fish and its diet is heavily dependent on algae.
+The Quoyi Parrotfish is an herbivorous marine fish from the Scarus genus, and its diet is heavily dependent on algae.

 These fish will polish your aquarium rocks and clean every bit of algae that may grow there, non-selectively.

 The Quoyi Parrotfish also nibbles on coralline algae, if there’s enough in the tank to spark an interest.

 This fish species is absolutely safe for a reef aquarium, unlike its close cousins who would feed on corals.